How (And Why) Companies Should Engage The Liquid Workforce

 Who Makes Up the Liquid Workforce?

 Freelance work is not a new concept.
 The vast majority of people in creative fields, such as entertainment and fine arts, have long operated as freelancers.
 For educated professional workers in fields such as IT, marketing and consulting, however, the normalization of working remotely has allowed more people to unchain themselves from traditional W-2 employment in favor of a more autonomous work life.
-Moreover, the current availability of online trainings and certifications allow freelancers to learn skills independently — making them appealing to traditional businesses that may only require that specific skill sets for a short period.
+Moreover, the current availability of online training and certifications allow freelancers to learn skills independently — making them appealing to traditional businesses that may only require those specific skillsets for a short period.